Simple But Effective Exercises You Should Do For Lower Back Pain Relief

 Your hips, lower back and leg muscles tighten overnight

-Use this exercise to help release tension in both the lower back and hips.
-If you find it difficult to sleep due to tightness and stiffness, this exercise will relax those tight areas.
+Use this shift to release tension and tightness.
+If you find it difficult to sleep due to tightness and stiffness, doing this movement regularly will relax those tight areas.

-This exercise will help recondition weak back muscles that can later trigger a ‘sudden’ spasm.
+This twist will help recondition weak muscles that can later trigger a ‘sudden’ spasm.
 Practice this often as it reduces your chance of spasm if you ‘reach for that object’ while in an awkward posture.

-Tight hamstrings are hurting your back & stretching makes it worse
+Tight hamstrings cause pain & stretching makes it worse

-Use this exercise to prevent back pain and NOT to worsen it.
+Use this exercise for relief.
 Avoid the common ‘lean forward to touch your toes’ method.
 This method is much safer and also helps to recondition your hips.